 Editor Tip: Creating a powerful inciting incident (and subsequent conflict) involves a universal threat all audiences can understand, condemn, and view as worth fighting.

-After the initial problem, the protagonist registers this new information but chooses not to act (perhaps choosing to delay making a decision or being prevented from making such decision).
+After the initial problem, the protagonist registers this new information but chooses not to act (perhaps wanting to delay making a decision or being prevented from making such a decision).

 Make the stakes clear.
 Stakes in Action stories do not belong in subtext.
 What can the protagonist gain?
 What can they lose?